-- The flowrate during a 24-hour period, measured at least once in December and once in June, may be determined using a flow meter or may be calculated based on reasonable assumptions adhering to the flow monitoring requirement in M&RP Provision A.2.
-If only one measurement is made in a month, that measurement will be considered the calendar monthly average. - Samples of septic tank effluent shall be collected immediately prior to its introduction to the subsurface disposal leach field infiltration system. - December and June means at least once during each of those months.
-Quarterly is defined as once during a three consecutive calendar month period beginning January 1, April 1, July 1, or October 1.
-Semiannually is defined as once during a six consecutive calendar month period beginning January 1 or July 1.
-The discharger shall increase the sampling frequency from quarterly to monthly and from semiannually to quarterly for any noted constituent that exceeds the limit specified in Provision B.3 of Order No. R9-2006-0063.
-The increased frequency of monitoring shall continue until the discharger achieves compliance with the limitations for three consecutive periods.
-After compliance is achieved, the discharger shall resume sampling at the specified frequency. - 2.
-Washrack wastewater, collected after the oil/water separator and prior to the septic tank/ leachfield system, shall be monitored in accordance with the following criteria:
+- 1 The flowrate during a 24-hour period, measured at least once in December and once in June, may be determined using a flow meter or may be calculated based on reasonable assumptions adhering to the flow monitoring requirement in M&RP Provision A.2.
+If only one measurement is made in a month, that measurement will be considered the calendar monthly average. - 2 Samples of septic tank effluent shall be collected immediately prior to its introduction to the subsurface disposal leach field infiltration system. - 3 December and June means at least once during each of those months.
+Semiannually is defined as once during a six consecutive calendar month period beginning January 1 or July 1. - 2.
+Washrack wastewater, collected after the oil/water separator and prior to the septic tank/ leachfield system, shall be monitored in December 2006 and June 2007 in accordance with the following criteria: